fila0790/healthblog/README.md

 # healthblog

-create a file named "var.env" with following environment varbiales in folder healthblog/app:
+create a file named "var.env" with following environment varbiales in folder healthblog/app: (this will be used for the app and database credentials)

 SECRET_KEY=secret